knieriem/gomodsrv/Readme.md

 Gomodsrv is acting as a GOPROXY (see `go help goproxy`), serving versioned modules from local VCS repositories.
+This may be useful for cases where you are using module paths like your-domain.com/x/y, but no Git or Mercurial servers provide the repositories, but instead the repositories are kept private in a file system structure (that's a different use case than the one supported by the GOPRIVATE variable).

+Currently there is initial support for Git and Mercurial repositories, based on the `go` command's internal `modfetch/codehost` package.
+This way module ZIP files are created the same way as by the `go` tool.
-Currently only Mercurial repositories are supported.
-The program is still in an early stage, but so far appears sufficient to make my private modules available to Go.
+The program is still in an early stage, but so far appears sufficient to make my private modules available to Go locally.

+Before building the program, `sh setup.sh` must be run.
+This will copy -- and, in one case, patch -- internal packages from your local Go installation to `./internal/go` resp. `./internal/go.cmd` directories.
+At least Go 1.13 is expected.

-It can be run without arguments; a configuration file
+For now, gomodsrv can be run without arguments;
-$HOME/lib/gomodsrv.ini has to be created with the following
+a configuration file $HOME/lib/gomodsrv.ini has to be created with the following contents:
-contents:

 	vcs-module-roots
 		<path to the root of a file system tree containing vcs-controlled modules>
 		<another path>

-	fallback	<go.mod cache to use if an unknown module is requested>
+	# if gomodsrv should serve Go's local cache if an unknown module is requested
+	fallback-to-mod-cache

+	code-host-dir	<a directory, managed by modfetch/codehost, keeping local copies of repositories>

 	service-addr	<address to listen to>